ks982579/ksulldev-astro/src/pages/notes/data-science/select-math-techniques.md

 Since there are no correlations between the obtained PCs, the eigenvectors are orthogonal vectors.

+EigenVectors of a transformation are those vectors that don't change their direction, but just their magnitude, which is the EigenValue.
+Multiplying the **transformation matrix** with the EigenVector results in the EigenVector scaled by the EigenValue $\lambda$.

+$$
+\vec{A}v = \lambda v
+$$

+I think one of those is the transformation matrix.
+EigenVectors shows a direction of a feature, which is important to us and t he EigenValue tell us something about the magnitude of the feature.

 #### Step 4: Formulate the PCs

 The next step is to order all other PCs according to their EigenValues, highest to lowest.
 The percentage of how much variance each PC represents is calculated by: